davidmuraya/fastapi-reflex/README.md

 ```

 This will start the Reflex app.
 The frontend app will be available at http://localhost:3000.
-The backend app will be start in http://localhost:8000.
-The backend is used to serve the state of the Reflex app.
+The reflex backend app will be start in http://localhost:8000.
+This backend is used to serve the state of the Reflex app.

 Default rxconfig.py file: